RashiTinkX/Peccavi-text/PIPELINE.md

 ## 1. Overview

-PECCAVI (Policy-Enhanced Content Certification and Authenticity Verification Infrastructure) is a multi-agent LLM watermarking framework.
+PECCAVI is a multi-agent LLM watermarking framework.
 Its goal is to embed an invisible, statistically detectable signal into AI-generated text such that:

 1. The watermark survives adversarial paraphrase attacks
 2. A detector can reliably distinguish watermarked from human text (AUC-ROC ≥ 0.90)